garnajee/removarr/README.md

 - if the folder does not contain other files with extension '.mkv', '.mp4', '.avi', '.mov', then the folder is deleted
 - if the folder does not contain subfolder(s), the folder is deleted

+Take a look at the screenshot of the web-app [here](https://zupimages.net/up/23/15/jhb0.png).

 ## How to install

 Nothing more simple than to use the [docker-compose](docker-compose.yml) file: